gwolfis/BIG-IP-Migration-with-ACC-and-Journeys/docs/module_2.md

 **Step 1:** In VSC, go to the **Config Explorer** and select **Partitions > Common**.

-**Step 2:** Use the F5 Extension right-click options to convert from objetc-based config to AS3 json schema.
+**Step 2:** Use the F5 Extension right-click options to convert from object-based config to AS3 json schema.

 **Step 3:** Change the following object in the A3 declaration